tifat58/Web-based-Interface-for-LingoTurk/README.md

 This repo contains code that provides a Graphical User Interface for the [Ligoturk system] https://github.com/FlorianPusse/Lingoturk .
 The lingoturk system was designed to develop crowdsourcing interviews but did not have a GUI.
 In the Software Engineering course of WS19/20 at Saarland University, we developed the GUI for this system.
 Our GUI provides an interface similar to a presentation software and allows the experiment designers to easily design their experiments as per their requirements.

-This repo contains only the code that we developed and does not contain the original files from the Lingoturk System.
-But in order to make our code functional, you can refer to the original Lingoturk System and add our files.
+This repo contains only the code that we developed in the folder "LingoTurk Public" and does not contain the original files from the Lingoturk System.
+But in order to make our code functional, you can refer to the original Lingoturk System and add our files from the folder "LingoTurk Public".

+You may need to install [Jsoup] https://jsoup.org/ and rebuild the project after adding files from this repo.

 Requirements
 > Java Development Kit 8: [Download JDK] http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html